- A previous version of this story contained a name now under a publication ban.

-Leticia Sarmiento, of the Philippines, said she worked as a nanny for Orr, his wife and their three children when she came to Canada with the couple from Hong Kong five years ago.
+Identified only as L.S., of the Philippines, she worked as a nanny for Orr, his wife and their three children when she came to Canada with the couple from Hong Kong five years ago.

-Responding to the decision, Sarmiento says the sentence is more than a personal victory.
+Responding to the decision, L.S. says the sentence is more than a personal victory.

 "I will take this opportunity to encourage all workers, not only live-in caregivers, but also all the low workers here in Canada, and all over the world.
 Don't be afraid.
 Come out, so you can get justice," she says.